-Services that are covered for you What you must pay when you get these service In-Network Out-of-Network Hospice care You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
+Samiass that are severed for you What you must pay when you get these servi Services that are covered for you In-Network Out-of-Network Hospice care You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
 You may receive care from any Medicarecertified hospice program.
 Your plan is obligated to help you find Medicarecertified hospice programs in the plan's service area, including those the MA organization owns, controls, or has a financial interest in.
 Your hospice doctor can be a network provider or an out-of-network provider.
-Covered services include: Drugs for symptom control and pain relief Short-term respite care Home care When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums.
-For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay your hospice provider for your hospice services and any Part A and Part In-Network When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Mount Carmel MediGold Choice (PPO).
+Covered services include: Drugs for symptom control and pain relief Short-term respite care Home care When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Mount Carmel MediGold Premium Choice (PPO).
 Hospice consultations are included as part of inpatient hospital care.
 Physician service costsharing may apply for outpatient consultations.
-Out-of-Network When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Mount Carmel MediGold Choice (PPO).
+When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Mount Carmel MediGold Premium Choice (PPO).
 Hospice consultations are included as part of inpatient hospital care.
 Physician service costsharing may apply for outpatient consultations.
+When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums.
+For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay your hospice provider for your hospice services and any Part A and Part B services related to your terminal prognosis.
+While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
+You will be billed Original Medicare cost sharing.

-What you must pay when yo Services that are covered for you In-Network Out-of-Network Hospice care (continued) For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non- emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).
-If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the plan cost sharing for out-of-network services For services that are covered by Mount Carmel MediGold Choice (PPO) but are not covered by Medicare Part A or B: Mount Carmel MediGold Choice (PPO) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Hospice care (continued) For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non- emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).
+If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the plan cost sharing for out-of-network services For services that are covered by Mount Carmel MediGold Premium Choice (PPO) but are not covered by Medicare Part A or B: Mount Carmel MediGold Premium Choice (PPO) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.